 $900,000 for Injuries Sustained by Worker on Shredding Truck

-51 year old employee of a paper shredding truck company recovered $900,000 after his foot was partially amputated in 2015 by the cutting blades of a mobile truck shredder when he climbed into the hopper to clear a paper jam.
-Our client’s boot and foot were pulled into the shredder, severing his toes and mangling his right foot.
-Andy Rossetti handled the case for RD.
+A 51-year-old employee of a paper shredding truck company recovered $900,000 after the cutting blades of a mobile truck shredded partially amputated his foot in 2015 when he climbed into the hopper to clear a paper jam.
+The shredder pulled our client’s boot and foot in, severing his toes and mangling his right foot.
+Read more about this settlement and how Andy Rossetti handled the case for RD.

 The defense contended that RD’s client was solely responsible for his injuries because he should not have entered the hopper.
 RD countered that the worker was trained to do it this way and did not really have a meaningful choice without being terminated.
-He underwent three surgeries, has on-going phantom limb pain, incurred medical bills and incurred future lost wages as a result of having to give up his CDL trucking license.
-The case was settled in mid-2018.
+He underwent three surgeries, has ongoing phantom limb pain, incurred medical bills and incurred future lost wages as a result of having to give up his CDL trucking license.
+This settlement came to an end in mid-2018.